c3lang/c3-web/src/content/docs/Generic Programming/anyinterfaces.md

     whoareyou2(a); // Prints "I am Bob!"
 }
 ```

+### Subtype inheritance

+A `struct` with an "inline" member or a `typedef` which is declared with "inline", will
+inherit dynamic methods from its inline "parent".
+This inheritance is not
+available for "inline" enums.

 ### Reflection invocation
 *This functionality is not yet implemented and may see syntax changes*